Dankirk/minecraft-irc-bot/README.md

 # Dankirk - minecraft-irc-bot
 Legacy mIRC script for "Dankirk" minecraft bot on IRC.
-Answers FAQs, records stats, reports compromised accounts and tells jokes
+Answers FAQs, records stats, reports compromised accounts and tells jokes.

+This is an old project from circa 2014 and is not maintained anymore.
+This is here for legacy purposes only.

 # Usage and development info